-This research is being conducted in collaboration with Lynn Dombrowski, Gillian Hayes, and Melissa Mazmanian (UC Irvine).
+This research was conducted in collaboration with Lynn Dombrowski, Gillian Hayes, and Melissa Mazmanian (UC Irvine).

 Selected Relevant Publications:

 Voida, A., Dombrowski, L., Hayes, G.R. & Mazmanian, M. (2014).
 Shared values/conflicting logics: Working around e-government systems.
 In Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems (CHI 2014).
 Toronto, ON, Canada, April 26–May 1.
 New York: ACM Press, pp. 3583-3592.
 [CHI Best Paper Award Nominee]

 Dombrowski, L., Voida, A., Hayes, G.R. & Mazmanian, M. (2012).
 The social labor of service mediation: A study of the work practices of food assistance outreach.
 In Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems (CHI 2012).
 Austin, TX, May 5–12.
 New York: ACM Press, pp. 1977–1986.